 Current tax:

-the year.
-Taxable profit differs from 'profit before tax' as
+respect of previous years.
+Taxable profit differs from 'profit

-reported in the statement of profit and loss because of
+before tax' as reported in the statement of profit and loss

-items of income or expense that are taxable or deductible in
+because of items of income or expense that are taxable or

-other years and items that are never taxable or deductible.
+deductible in other years and items that are never taxable

-the Company's current tax is calculated using tax rates
+or deductible.
+The Company's current tax is calculated

-that have been enacted or substantively enacted by the
+using tax rates that have been enacted or substantively

 Deferred tax:

-tax bases used in the computation of taxable profit.
+bases used in the computation of taxable profit.
+Deferred

-Deferred tax liabilities are generally recognised for all
+tax liabilities are generally recognized for all taxable

-temporary differences can be utilized.
-Deferred tax is also
+be utilized.
+Deferred tax is also recognized in respect of

 (i) temporary differences on the initial recognition of